discolabs/django-shopify-auth/README.md

 version I used with much regularity was Django 1.9) I am not actively working on the code.

-More recently, @stlk has been actively contributing to the project and now has commit and release privileges.
+More recently, [Josef Rousek](https://github.com/stlk) has been actively contributing to the project and now has commit and release privileges.
 Thanks!

 If you're using this package on a regular basis and feel you'd be a good fit to help out with active development, please [contact me](https://twitter.com/gavinballard).

-Session tokens
+Embedded vs Standalone apps
 --------------

 Session token-based authentication is now required for embedded apps.
 Support for it is implemented in [separate app](shopify_auth/session_tokens/).
+Read [this](https://shopify.dev/apps/getting-started/app-types#embedded-apps) if you're not sure what approach to use.

 Requirements
 ------------
-Tests are run against Django versions defined in `.travis.yml`.
+Tests are run against Django versions defined in `.github/workflows/ci.yml`.
 This package may work for other Django versions but it's not guaranteed.

-As with the original `shopify_django_app` package, you'll need a [Shopify partner account](http://shopify.com/partners) and to have created an app in order to get an API key and secret.
+You'll need a [Shopify partner account](http://shopify.com/partners) and to have created an app in order to get an API key and secret.

-Package Installation and Setup
+Package Installation and Setup - Standalone app
 ------------------------------
 There are a few moving parts to set up, but hopefully the following instructions will make things straightforward.